Dragon New Warm Mountain I Believe in You: Background

-Recording
+Recording and production

 Dragon New Warm Mountain I Believe in You album was produced by drummer James Krivchenia, who conceived the concept behind its recording.
-In late 2019, while at a hotel in Copenhagen, Krivchenia presented the band with the concept that they would travel to four different locations: Upstate New York, Topanga Canyon in California, the Sonoran Desert in Arizona, and the Colorado mountains.
-They would record at four different studios with four separate engineers, and go to each place with a specific sonic plan in mind.
+In late 2019, while at a hotel in Copenhagen, Krivchenia presented the band with the concept that they would travel to four locations: Upstate New York, Topanga Canyon in California, the Sonoran Desert in Arizona, and the Colorado mountains.
+They would record at four studios with four engineers, and go to each place with a specific sonic plan in mind.
 Krivchenia's intent was to capture a full expression of Lenker's songwriting and the band onto a single album.
 Krivchenia's production handling also marks the band's first album not produced by their longtime collaborator Andrew Sarlo.

 The band recorded over the span of five months, resulting in 45 complete songs which were ultimately edited down to the album's 20 tracks.
 As a result of the COVID-19 pandemic, the band initially quarantined in the Vermont woods for two weeks in July 2020.
 The first session was in July and August 2020 at Sam Evian's Flying Cloud Recordings in Upstate New York.
 The second session was with Shawn Everett in October 2020 at Five Star Studios in Topanga, California.
 The third session was with engineer Dom Monks, who previously engineered U.F.O.F. and Two Hands; the session took place in November 2020 at MusicGardens – Studio In The Clouds in the Rocky Mountains of Colorado, located just outside Telluride.
 The fourth and final session was in December 2020 at Scott McMicken's Press On Studio in Tucson, Arizona.
 Mat Davidson, a former member of the Low Anthem and a longtime friend of the band who performs under the moniker Twain, was invited to contribute to the recordings in Arizona.
 Davidson had previously featured on the band's second studio album, Capacity (2017), with his vocals and fiddle performances featuring heavily throughout the Arizona Dragon New Warm Mountain recordings, marking the first time the band incorporated a fifth instrumentalist for such a substantial contribution.
 The album also features recordings from a fifth location, in April 2020 at The Elf Inn in Westhampton, Massachusetts.